THE CONFIDENCE MONITOR It's not just for vocalists anymore!

 • Use consistent chord naming throughout your song library

-• Position chords clearly above the corresponding lyrics
+• Position chords clearly immediately to the left of the corresponding lyrics

 • Double-check chord placement before saving